Shoulder Conditions

 The older a person is, the more likely internal damage (degeneration) is occurring.

-As part of the natural ageing process, tendons gradually lose water content and elasticity.
+Internal Tendon Damage: As part of the natural ageing process, tendons gradually lose water content and elasticity.
 This reduces their ability to recover from repetitive micro-trauma associated with daily activities, work, or sport.
-Over time, cumulative damage weakens the tendon, paticularly in the rotator cuff at the point where it connects to bone where blood flow is poor, making it more vulnerable to tearing, even with relatively low loads.
+Over time, cumulative damage weakens the tendon, particularly in the rotator cuff at the point where it connects to bone where blood flow is poor, making it more vulnerable to tearing, even with relatively low loads.

 The most commonly torn tendon, the supraspinatus tendon, can be also more slowly damaged due to pressure from a bone spur above it coupled with overuse.